how-to-firebase/tutorials/getting-started-with-firebase-2019-edition/getting-started-with-firebase-2019-edition.md

 The other projects took between 75 and 200 hours each.
 Again, I finished them in my spare time while relying heavily on Firebase.

 Firebase has spoiled me.
-I haven't spun up a new production server in two years.
+I've used Firebase instead of SQL since 2013.
 And these aren't just rapid prototypes.
 They're fully-functional, scalable and used by thousands of customers.

 ## Firebase includes _nearly_ everything I need to build small- to medium-sized apps